 We are also looking at proteomics and spatial biology as areas of future tions.
 We are shifting our R&D strat- growth.
-With opportunity, it is critical to this ever-changing market?
+With opportunity, it is critical

 How is artificial intelligence (AI) Customers are buying the whole leveraged to drive the company forward?